WebAssembly/component-model/design/mvp/CanonicalABI.md

 embed a "next ready" linked list in the elements of the `async_subtasks` table (noting the `enqueued` guard above ensures that a subtask can be enqueued at most once).
-The implementation of `wait` releases and reacquires the instance-wide `thread` lock to specify that `wait` is a point where the runtime can switch to another task running in the same component instance or start a new task in response to an incoming export call.
+The implementation of `wait` releases and reacquires the instance-wide `active` lock to specify that `wait` is a point where the runtime can switch to another task running in the same component instance or start a new task in response to an incoming export call.